Resident Evil 2 Comic-Con 2018 Release and Gameplay

 The booth they had at Comic-Con was a set straight out of the game itself.
 Along with blood stains on the floors and walls, and a sign welcoming you to Raccoon City.
 After waiting about an hour, you got to walk inside of a set of the Raccoon City Police Department.

 I got a chance to play the timed demo at Comic-Con 2018 and started whining the moment they threw that black screen at me telling me I couldn’t keep playing after my 15 minutes were up.
+It’s just not enough time to really explore everything it had to offer!

 But they did give me an awesome RPD t-shirt to dry my tears with!